-Need a quick but tasty buttercream or frosting (whatever you want to call it).
-Then look no further than this Simple Cream Cheese Frosting.
-Of all the buttercreams to put on a cake, a cream cheese one is right up there with my favourites.
-I love that it has a subtle savoury note with just enough puehu huka (icing sugar) to bring a touch of sweetness to whatever baking I am creating.
-I used this recipe to cover my Sticky Caramel Date Cake and to decorate the top of the keke (cake) with.
+I love that this Simple Cream Cheese Frosting has a subtle savoury note, with just enough puehu huka (icing sugar) to bring a touch of sweetness to any baking.
+I used this recipe to cover my Sticky Caramel Date Cake and to decorate the top of the keke (cake) with but there are so many ways to use it.

-More recipes to try this frosting with:
+More recipes to try this with:

 Videography and photography by Sarah Henderson.